outdreamer/build-a-cure-1/README.md

 ## Intro Example

 	This project is intended to automate interface analysis (a method to solve problems automatically), to produce solutions to input problems.
+This tool is based on a core concept of organizing information in a way so that solutions to problems are retrievable or buildable with a query set.
+Organized information is information that has had structure applied to it, so queries with this tool are applying structures (like filters, limits, or networks) to input information to create solution structures (like requirements, metrics, foundations, solution-generating methods, or the solutions themselves).

+	The problem in this case can be seen as a scaffold (like a network) and the solution is the content filling the scaffold (like an optimized route in that network).

 	This program would take the problem statement:
-		- "build a tool to detect & display bacteria"
+		- "build a tool to detect & display bacteria in a room"

 	and output possible solutions such as:
 		- "grow bacteria until its more measurable"